Zenoix/Anime-Recommendations/README.md

 - rating.csv (Original user and rating data)
 - cleaned_anime.csv (The cleaned and processed anime dataset after data cleaning)
 - cleaned_rating.csv (The cleaned and processed rating dataset after data cleaning)
-### Other
-- recommender.pkl (Pickle file of the collaborative filtering system - Either download manually or with Git LFS)

 ## Resources and Datasets Used